 Approximately 37% of the Columbia County residents are considered obese (with a BMI of 30 or more), which is higher than the Florida average of around 27%.
 Among the neighboring counties, all areas are also above the state average: Alachua County reports the lowest at over 27% of the residents, while Hamilton County reports the highest at 40% of residents considered obese.

-In 2022, there were 14 health insurers in Columbia County, offering affordable and frequently subsidized ACA health insurance on the Florida marketplace.
+In 2022, there were 14 health insurers in Columbia County, offering affordable and frequently subsidized ACA health insurance on the Florida health marketplace.

 Health insurance is the most important insurance coverage, and nearly 10 thousand residents of Columbia County lack this necessity.